Why is this important?

 For more information on what happens to your home if your marriage breaks down, see Relationship breakdown and housing.

 What is family mediation

 Family mediation is a way of helping couples who are separating or divorcing to sort out disagreements and reach decisions about things like money, property and looking after the children.
 To use mediation, you both have to be willing to go along voluntarily.
 You can refer yourself or be referred by a solicitor or adviser.
-If you are involved in court proceedings, the court may refer you to mediation, or if there are children involved, to a Children and Family Reporter.
+If you are involved in court proceedings, the court may refer you to mediation, or if there are children involved, to a CAFCASS officer.

 An independent trained mediator meets you both (this can be separately or together) to understand the issues between you and help you reach an agreement.
 At the end of the mediation process, the mediator will write up the proposed agreement and check that both parties understand what this would mean for them.
 You may wish to get legal advice from a solicitor.
 For example, if you want the mediated agreement to be turned into a legally binding agreement.

 To find out more about mediation, see Family mediation video.

 - it gives couples a greater say in what happens

 - it's less stressful and involves less conflict than going to court

 - it is quicker and cheaper than court action